Our ONLINE 1:1 MENTORING WRITING programme IS for any student, aged 9 to 19, anywhere in the world!

 The cost per student is NZ$185.
 Enrolment entitles the writer to be supported with three assignments.

 The work may commence at any time and ends when the student completes three 'assignments'.
 An assignment is generally made up of the first submission of a piece of writing plus two or three revisions in response to tutor feedback.
 We prefer google docs or WORD sent via email.
+Please remember to email your tutor when you are ready for more feedback!

 All students have opportunities to publish their work in Write On, our twice-yearly magazine which reaches a wide readership throughout New Zealand.